 Contact a Portland Pain and Suffering Lawyer Today

 Have you been injured due to another person or company’s negligence?
 Would you like to recover compensation for the pain and suffering you have endured due to your injuries?
-If so, the experienced Portland car accident lawyers at DuBois Law Group, LLC are here to help.
-We understand all of the tactics insurance companies use to deny paying victims the compensation they deserve for their pain and suffering.
+If so, the experienced Portland car accident lawyers at DuBois Law Group are here to help.
+Our injury attorneys in Portland understand all of the tactics insurance companies use to deny paying victims the compensation they deserve for their pain and suffering.
 We will develop an effective legal strategy and negotiate strongly with the insurance company.
 Contact us today to schedule your free initial consultation to learn more about how our firm can fight for you.